Maggie Kathewera Banda

-Maggie Kathewera Banda (born 15 March 1975) is a Malawian women's right and gender equity activist.
+Maggie Kathewera Banda (born 15 March 1975) is a Malawian women's rights and gender equity activist.
 She is the executive director of the Women Legal Resource Center (WOLREC) and Chairperson of the Non‑Governmental Organisations Gender Coordinating Network (NGO‑GCN).
+Banda was declared Human Rights Defender of the Year in December 2025.

 Life

-Bandad was born in 1975 in Mulanje, but her parents, Allan and Ellinah Chipasula, moved to Blantyre when she was two.
-Her mother had been a teacher in Mulange and the father was studying for a masters degree in Canada.
+Banda was born in 1975 in Mulanje, but her parents, Allan and Ellinah Chipasula, moved to Blantyre when she was two.
+Her mother had been a teacher in Mulange and the father was studying for a master's degree in Canada.
 She graduated from Chancellor College (University of Malawi) with a degree in Social Science.

-In 2006, she fontre (Wolrec).
-Iunded and led the NGO called the Women’s Legal Resource Cet is based in Blantyre and it is concerned with women’s rights.
+In 2006, she founded and led an NGO called the Women's Legal Resource Center.
+It is based in Blantyre and it's concerned with women's rights.

 In 2012, she completed a post graduate course at the University of London in managing an NGO.

-In 2020, she attended a meeting at Malawi's Human Rights Resource Centre.
-The centre's CEO Emma Kaliya was calling for more progress.
-Banda noted that Malawi had made progress in creating laws to encourage better gender equality however the effect was not strong.
+In 2020, she was at Malawi's Human Rights Resource Centre, where the CEO Emma Kaliya was calling for more progress.
+Banda noted that Malawi had made progress in creating laws to encourage better gender equality, however the effect was not strong.
 In the same year, the Minister of Gender, Patricia Kaliati, went on her knees in public to thank the women who had inspired her.
 She named Banda as well as Faustace Chirwa, Margaret Ali, Emmie Chanika, Emma Kaliya, Reen Kachere, Mercy Timba, and Jean Nkwanda for making her ambitious.